HRMAA-Org/.github/profile/README.md

 - Improvement in accuracies of current heart rate measurement methods.
 - Identifying and implementing the best heart rate analysis strategies for the use case after a systematic research.
+- Establishing effectiveness of self-made ECG machnine in prediction of heart diseases and anolmalies.